krishaamer/green-filter-research/research/literature/sustainability.md

     hand in hand with pollution and carbon emissions, we have a strong mandate for tackling these issues – for both environmental and health reasons.”
+-   @marialuisfernandesRealityCheckIndustrial2023 EU has legislation in
+    progress to curb industrial emissions.

 **Design Implications**: *People live in the polluted areas are so used to it.
 What app to wake them up?
 “You live in a highly polluted area.